 It is very important that your SMSF meets the residency test because the consequences of non-compliant status can be harsh.
-If in case, your SMSF fails the residency test requirements, you as an SMSF owner will have to pay the tax at the rate of 45% on the entire amount of SMSF asset less non-concessional contributions in the non-compliant year (the tax rate was increased to 47% during temporary budget repair levy financial years of 2014-2015, 2015-2016 and 2016-2017).
+If your SMSF fails the residency test requirements, you as an SMSF trustee will have to pay the tax at the rate of 45% on the entire amount of SMSF asset less non-concessional contributions in the non-compliant year (the tax rate was increased to 47% during temporary budget repair levy financial years of 2014-2015, 2015-2016 and 2016-2017).
 The non-compliant status of the fund strips it essentially from all the tax concessions it had for years.

 An active member of the SMSF is a person who is contributing to the fund at the time or contributions are being made to the fund on behalf of that person.

 The ATO always keep matching active member data by applying various techniques: